Depression does not only affect adults. Children and young people can get depressed too.

 If your child does not want to talk to you, let them know that you're concerned about them and that you're there if they need you.

 Encourage them to talk to someone else they trust, such as another family member, a friend or someone at school.

 It may be helpful for you to talk to other people who know your child, including their other parent.

 You could also contact their school to ask if the staff have any concerns.

 When to get medical help

-If you think your child is depressed, make an appointment with them to see a GP.
+If you think your child is depressed, or you're concerned about their general wellbeing, make an appointment with them to see a GP.

 If necessary, the GP can refer your child to a local children and young people's mental health service (CYPMHS) for specialist help.

-If you are worried about any aspect of your child's mental health, you can call the charity YoungMinds' free parents' helpline for advice on 0808 802 5544 from Monday to Friday, 9.30am to 4pm.
+If you're worried about any aspect of your child's mental health, you can call the charity YoungMinds' free parents' helpline for advice on 0808 802 5544 from Monday to Friday, 9.30am to 4pm.